citra-emu/citra-web/site/content/entry/citra-progress-report-2023-h2/index.md

     "skater1.png=Google on a 13 year old console, sign me up" "skater2.png=You can read this progress report... from Citra">}}

 As you can imagine, with the New 3DS browser fixed up, it was really a matter of time until the Old 3DS browser (SPIDER) got the same treatment.
-First time contributor and [Pretendo Network](https://pretendo.network/) developer [DaniElectra](https://github.com/DaniElectra) jumped in, by fixing a small error in FearlessTobi’s contribution, and stubbing GetConnectingProxyEnable, thus bringing its little brother up to speed.
+First time contributor and [Pretendo Network](https://pretendo.network/) developer [DaniElectra](https://github.com/DaniElectra) jumped in, by fixing a small error in FearlessTobi’s contribution, and stubbing GetConnectingProxyEnable, thus bringing its little sibling up to speed.

 Now, coming back to online multiplayer, PabloMK7 was facing a small issue with some newer games that had updated network libraries.
 One of those games was Animal Crossing: New Leaf.
 While it was possible for a person on Citra to visit a town hosted by a 3DS (as shown in the following post), it was only possible for a person on a 3DS to visit a town hosted by Citra if both devices were inside the same network.